alexarje/sensing/book/intro.md

 :::{important} Learning Outcome
 Having completed the course, you will:

-- Be familiar with principles of how musical sound is produced and perceived.
+- be familiar with principles of how musical sound is produced and perceived.
-- Understand relationships between sound-theoretical and music-theoretical concepts.
+- understand relationships between sound-theoretical and music-theoretical concepts.
-- Be able to process, synthesize, and analyze sound.
+- be able to process, synthesize, and analyze sound.
 :::

 ### Pedagogical Strategy

-This course is based on active learning and flipped classroom techniques.
+This course is based on *active learning* and *flipped classroom* techniques.
 There will be little traditional lecturing.
-Instead, students are expected to read, watch, listen, and play with various other materials outside of class.
+Instead, students are expected to read, watch, listen, and play with various other materials inside and outside the classroom.
 In-class activities will focus on explaining and discussing core concepts and various practical exercises.
 This requires active participation, often collaborative.

 Students in the course typically have mixed backgrounds.
 Everyone usually has some kind of musical background, ranging from classical performance on acoustic instruments to electronic studio production.
-Some come from psychology, others from computer science, and others again from media studies, philosophy, linguistics, or medicine.
-Everyone is welcome, in-class activities will be adjusted to cater for the collective knowledge and experience.
+Some come from psychology, others from computer science, and others again from media studies, philosophy, linguistics, medicine, and more.
+Everyone is welcome, in-class activities will be adjusted to cater for the collective knowledge and experience of the student group.

-This is a *research-based* course, wihch means that the content builds on (relatively) new research results.
+This is a *research-based* course, wihch means that the content builds on new research results.
 All the teachers are active researcers and will bring in perspectives from ongoing projects.
 Much of this is based on scientific methods, but given the nature of the subject, we also include research that is design-centered or based in artistic practice.
 We will dwell with these differences at times, since understanding the different epistemological foundations for our knowledge production is important.

 The course is also *research-led* meaning that students will take part in ongoing research.
 This makes it possible for students to see how "real" research is conducted in practice.
 It is also valuable for the ongoing projects in the department.
+Although it is not required, you are encouraged to participate in research activities, contributing to ongoing projects or initiating new ones.
+This hands-on involvement helps bridge the gap between learning and research, fostering a culture of inquiry and innovation.

 ### Open Education